bentrueman/fffprocessr/README.md

 <img src="man/figures/README-deconvolve-fe-1.png" width="100%" />

-Finally, use the `integrate_peak()` function to assign a concentration estimate to each peak.
+Use the `integrate_peak()` function to assign a concentration estimate to each peak.
 You’ll have to supply the injection volume (L) and the flowrate (L/min) to get a concentration in the expected units.

 ``` r
 deconvolved %>%